The Solid Egg: No More Hollow Promises *VIDEO*

-So, the Easter Bunny (also known as Catherine's friend Kerry) dropped by with a delivery at the weekend.
+So, the Easter Bunny (also known as my friend Kerry) dropped by with a delivery at the weekend.
 A 540 gram delivery of solid milk chocolate and peanut butter goodness.

 Conceived back in 2012 by Leigh Adams and illustrator Sarah Coleman, the Solid Egg bids farewell to the "hollow promises" of all those big brand, palm oil-pumped eggs that line the Supermarket shelves every Spring.